 The simpler choice which first comes in mind is to consider that the process and the increment at equal time are independent.
 This is a natural choice if one discretizes the evolution, as explained above, see Eq.
-(118) where $\delta W_t = W(t + \delta t) - W(t)$ and x_t are independent.
+(3.15).
 This is appropriate for numerical simulations.
-This is known as the $It\hat{o}$ convention, corresponding to the "proposal 1" discussed above.
-In order to specify in which sense the SDE is understood, we write the SDE as
+This is known as the Itô convention, corresponding to the "proposal 1" discussed above (and to discretization procedure, Eq.
+(3.15)).
+In order to specify in which sense the SDE is understood, we add a prescription where the label "Itô" indicates that

 $$dx(t) = a(x(t)) dt + b(x(t)) dW(t)$$ (Itô).
-(123)
+(3.20)